kubernetes/website/content/en/docs/tasks/configure-pod-container/create-hostprocess-pod.md

 ### Local accounts {#local-accounts}

-HostProcess containers can also run as local user accounts which allows for node operators to give fine-grained access to workloads.
+If configured, HostProcess containers can also run as local user accounts which allows for node operators to give fine-grained access to workloads.

 To run HostProcess containers as a local user; A local usergroup must first be created on the node and the name of that local usergroup must be specified in the `runAsUserName` field in the deployment.
-This will cause an new ephemeral local user account to be created, joined to the specified usergroup, and used by the container.
-This provides a number a benefits including eliminating the need to manage passwords for local user accounts.
+Prior to initializing the HostProcess container, a new **ephemeral** local user account to be created and joined to the specified usergroup, from which the container is run.
+This provides a number a benefits including eliminating the need to manage passwords for local user accounts. passwords for local user accounts.
+An initial HostProcess container running as a service account can be used to prepare the user groups for later HostProcess containers.

 {{< note >}}
 Running HostProcess containers as local user accounts requires containerd v1.7+